-Water and other fluids follow the same journey as other food articles, but in their case, the process involves absorption, rather than digestion.
+Water and other fluids follow the same journey as other types of food, but in their case, the process involves absorption, rather than digestion.

-It’s commonly known that the food we eat goes straight to the stomach through the esophagus (a.k.a., the food pipe) and into our stomach after we’ve swallowed it.
-We have already covered the entire journey of food, starting when it enters the mouth and ending when it’s excreted from the body, in this article.
+We know that the food we eat goes straight down our esophagus (a.k.a., the food pipe) and into our stomach after we’ve swallowed it.
+We have already covered the entire journey of food, starting from when it enters the mouth and ending when it is excreted from the body, in this article.

-However, we’ve recently had several readers ask us about what happens to water and other fluids, like tea, coffee, alcohol and other beverages that we regularly consume.
-Do they follow the same route as the ‘solid’ food or do they have a different, quicker route for digestion, primarily because they are liquids?
+However, we’ve recently had several readers ask us what happens to water and other fluids, like tea, coffee, alcohol and other beverages that we regularly consume.
+Do they follow the same route as the ‘solid’ food, or do they have a different, quicker route for digestion, primarily because they’re liquids?

 Humans typically consume around 2 liters of dietary water on a daily basis through various means, including drinking water directly or via food and other beverages.
 Additionally, the volume of gastrointestinal secretions (including gastric, salivary, pancreatic, intestinal and biliary) amounts to around 8 liters, which means that 10 liters of fluids enter the intestines every day (Source).
 That’s quite a significant amount of fluid to be processed—or more specifically, absorbed—within the body.

-When talking about digestion/absorption of the stuff that we consume, the first thing you should always keep in mind is that everything we eat goes to the stomach via the same route, i.e., the esophagus.
+When talking about digestion/absorption of the stuff that we consume, the first thing you should always remember is that everything we eat goes to the stomach through the same route—the esophagus.
 Liquids like water, tea and alcohol do not take a different route.

 The initial digestion stage is akin to putting your entire meal (liquids included) in a blender.
-Just as in the blender, everything we consume gets mixed up together and forms a gooey mess inside the stomach.
+Just as in the blender, everything we consume gets mixed together and forms a gooey mess inside the stomach.
 However, just so you know, the breakdown of the food begins before that, when it is inside the mouth itself.
-Teeth pulverize the food mechanically, while the saliva present in the mouth breaks down fat and starch chemically.
+Our teeth pulverize the food mechanically, while the saliva present in the mouth chemically breaks down fat and starch.
 This happens for solid foods that contain large complex molecules, such as proteins and carbohydrates.

 Absorption of water molecules